Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 11. Create an internship program

 Last but not least, one of the most effective recruitment strategies that has never fallen out of fashion in the world of talent acquisition is the implementation of internship programs.
-According to Zippa, 80% of interns will accept an offer by the company they interned with.
+Statistics show that candidates who complete internships are 85% more likely to secure a full-time job after graduation.

 These programs offer hiring managers a unique opportunity to identify and nurture promising talent within their organizations by allowing both employers and candidates to assess their compatibility before making long-term commitments.

-This strategy works exceptionally well as it not only provides an extended evaluation period but also serves as an effective talent pipeline.
+This strategy works exceptionally well because it provides an extended evaluation period and serves as an effective talent pipeline.

 How can you implement this recruitment strategy?